 Macer is also horrified by the casual way the other agents deal out death and ignore the Rule of Law.
 Does the end justify the means?
 Director Denis Villeneuve boiled it down to the question: “How can we fight evil?
 Do we need to become monsters like the monsters?”
 Surely this is one of the most important questions faced by DELTA GREEN agents at some point in their career.
 Graver and the other agents appear to have either ignored the question for themselves or to have come to terms with it ‒ quite happily it would appear.
 Macer, on the other hand, becomes deeply disturbed over the course of events and seems to drop out of the game entirely by the end.
 Initially a tough, accomplished FBI Regional SWAT leader, she becomes an impotent, terrified woman who is told that “you will not survive here, you are not a wolf.
 This is the land of wolves.”
 While this is unfulfilling to watch and, accidentally or on purpose, worryingly patronising given that Macer is the only woman in an otherwise male cast, it is great cinema and portrayed perfectly by actor Blunt.

-In the context of Delta Green, this is at least one of several believable character arcs for a DELTA GREEN agent, male or female.
+In the context of Delta Green, this shows at least one of several believable character arcs for a DELTA GREEN agent, male or female.
 Faced with the Horrors of the Mythos, anyone is liable to crack eventually.

 In addition, the operational details are well done ‒ excellent tactics, appropriate weaponry and other kit, etc. The weapons handling shown is generally good, and Macer and her fellow FBI agent are reminded to “keep your fucking safeties off, barrels down.
 Stay in the back.
 Don’t shoot anybody of my fucking team, right?”
 Realistically, most of the shooting is in double-taps, which unfortunately is not rewarded by the new rules in Delta Green.
 Macer carries a Glock 23 pistol (Investigator Weapons 2: Modern Day, pp. 64-66) and Colt M4A1 assault carbine (Investigator Weapons 2, p.
 98-101) with EOTech552 reflex sight (Investigator Weapons 2, p.
 196).
 Mysterious contractor Alejandro Gillick (Benicio del Toro) uses an H&K MK 23 MOD 0 pistol (Investigator Weapons 2, pp. 71-72) with suppressor (Investigator Weapons 2, pp. 193-194).
 Both image-intensifying night vision goggles and thermal-imaging (Investigator Weapons 2, p.
 197) are shown in use.